RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 redhawk-shmclean heap-2286
 ```

-If the heap is not orphaned (that is, its creation process is still alive), `redhawk-shmclean` will refuse to remove it unless the `--force` or `-f` flag is given.
+If the heap is not orphaned (that is, its creating process is still alive), `redhawk-shmclean` will refuse to remove it unless the `--force` or `-f` flag is given.

 ### Removing Non-REDHAWK Files